 Origin Project (OPJU & OPJ) files can be password protected.
 When enabled, the password must be entered before the data and graphs can be viewed or edited.
 This is enforced independent of how the project is opened (double-clicking a project, via menu command or by programming).
 This makes it possible to protect confidential data.

 The audit log in Origin can keep track of the following:

 - The Windows log in user who changed the project.

 - The time the project was saved.

 To start the audit log, you enable the feature and set up a password.
 The audit log records this information until a user enters the password and disables auditing.
+Note that you can use system variable (@ALOG) to turn on audit log by default for future projects.
 The audit log can be viewed in Origin and copied to other programs as plain text.